konflux-ci/architecture/ADR/0031-sprayproxy.md

 ## Context

-AppStudio has multiple member (backend) clusters.
+Konflux has multiple member (backend) clusters.
 Each member cluster is running a Pipelines-As-Code (PaC) service, accepting webhook requests.
 A GitHub App can only specify a single destination for webhook requests.
 We need to forward those requests to multiple clusters.

 ## Decision

-Deploy a service (`Sprayproxy`) on the AppStudio host (frontend) clusters.
+Deploy a service (`Sprayproxy`) on the Konflux host (frontend) clusters.
 The service route is configured in the GitHub App as a `Webhook URL`, so all webhook requests are directed to it.
 The service has a list of backends configured.
 The service does not distinguish between the type of requests the way PaC does (pull-request/push/comment etc), it treats them all equally.
 For each incoming request, a new outgoing request is constructed with the original payload and destination of each of the member clusters.

 The service performs the following checks on incoming requests: